ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 binaries with the `pat_run` utility. `pat_run` delivers profiling information for codes that cannot easily be rebuilt.
 To use `pat_run`:

-1. Load the `perftools-base` module if it is not already loaded
+1. Load the `perftools-base` module if it is not already loaded.

     `module load perftools-base`

-2. Run your application normally including the `pat_run` command right after your `srun` options
+2. Run your application normally including the `pat_run` command right after your `srun` options.

     `srun [srun-options] pat_run [pat_run-options] program [program-options]`